Elsayedaa/MLDAMS/readme.txt

-The MLDAMS is written completely in Python 3 and as such, a working installation of Python 3 is needed to start the GUI app.
+The MLDAMS is written completely in Python and requires any version of Python 3.8 for compatability with the Matlab engine api.

 The curation helper also calls on the MATLAB engine to run MLCuration.m, a script which:
 	-Calls the Allen API to retrieve a likely brain area compartment encapsulating the